sigcsets/sigcse2022/pages/attendees_index.md

 Authors or presenters with questions regarding their participation in the Technical Symposium should email [program@sigcse2022.org](mailto:program@sigcse2022.org) or [symposium@sigcse2022.org](mailto:symposium@sigcse2022.org) as appropriate.
 -->

-## Cancellation Policy

-<p><strong>Cancellation requests must be made by March 1, 2022 at 11:59 PM Eastern Time.</strong> A processing fee of US$100 will be assessed for full rate registrations.
-A processing fee of US$25 will be assessed for reduced rate and virtual registrations.
-Regrettably, cancellations received after that date cannot be honored.
-The conference committee recognizes that sometimes last-minute cancellations can't be avoided due to weather, travel disruptions, and/or health issues.
-However, the conference incurs expenses for which it is liable based on registration counts.
-In-person registrants are strongly advised to purchase travel insurance to cover their non-refundable expenses.
-Also, registrants who find themselves unable to attend should be aware that registrations are transferable, but in general the conference committee cannot assist in finding an appropriate recipient.</p>

-<p><strong>In the event that the Symposium is cancelled due to circumstances beyond the organizers' control,</strong> refunds are not guaranteed.
-If refunds are issued, the amount will depend on the expenses and financial commitments incurred by the Symposium as of the cancellation date.</p>

 <hr />